pypa/packaging.python.org/source/guides/publishing-package-distribution-releases-using-github-actions-ci-cd-workflows.rst

 provided by GitHub Actions.
 This also defines a GitHub Environment for the job to run in its context and a URL to be displayed in GitHub's UI nicely.
-Additionally, it allows aqcuiring an OpenID Connect token which is mandatory that the ``pypi-publish`` actions needs to implement secretless trusted publishing to PyPI.
+Additionally, it allows aqcuiring an OpenID Connect token that the ``pypi-publish`` actions needs to implement secretless trusted publishing to PyPI.

 .. literalinclude:: github-actions-ci-cd-sample/publish-to-test-pypi.yml
    :language: yaml
    :start-after: path: dist/
    :end-before: steps:

+This will also ensure that the PyPI publishing workflow is only triggered if the current commit is tagged.
+It is recommended you use the latest release tag.

 Publishing the distribution to PyPI
 ===================================